-Data Visualization is a great way to simplify the complexity of understanding relationships among data.
-The Sankey Diagram is one such powerful technique to visualize the association of data elements.
-Originally, Sankey diagrams were named after Irish Captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine.
+Sankey diagrams are named after Irish captain Matthew Henry Phineas Riall Sankey, who used this type of diagram in 1898 in a classic figure showing the energy efficiency of a steam engine.
 Today, Sankey diagrams are used for presenting data flows and data connections across various disciplines.
+The Sankey diagram can be exported as an image.

 The row and column entities of the table are represented in the Sankey model as nodes and edges, showing the strength of co-occurrence between the pairs of nodes.
 In the Code Co-occurrence table, the connecting pairs are codes for both rows and columns.